 At Red Stag Fulfillment, we think that our fulfillment guarantees make us stand out from the pack.
 Our guarantees include:

 - Zero shrinkage allowance.
 You don’t have to worry about lost or damaged inventory when you trust us with your warehousing.
-That’s because we reimburse you for the wholesale cost of any items that are broken or lost while on our shelves.
+That’s because we reimburse you for the wholesale cost of any items broken or lost while on our shelves.

 - Fulfillment accuracy guarantee.
 If we make a mistake in picking, packing, or shipping one of your orders, we will fix the error and pay you $50.
 It’s no accident that Red Stag Fulfillment has one of the highest accuracy rates in the industry.